CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

-You should see `node` start and output some information to your terminal.
-Now, in your browser, navigate to `http://127.0.0.1:3000`.
+You should see `bash±node` start and log to your terminal.
+Now, in your browser, navigate to `bash±http://127.0.0.1:3000`.

 You should see a simple home page with your project title, a welcome message, and a link to log in using your Mastodon instance.